illia-malachyn/food-delivery/README.md

 - CQRS with separate read model (likely `restaurant` — heavy read, light write)
 - Clean-architecture Presenters in one service (compare to current handler-returns-DTO style)
 - `?` Event sourcing in one aggregate to see `Reconstitute()` in action
-- `?` Anti-corruption layer in a service that integrates with an external system
+- Anti-corruption layer in a service that integrates with an external system or behind old service
 - `?` `minVersion` on CQRS commands to fix read-your-writes consistency

 ### Shared platform code

-- Extract `shared/` module: middleware chain, outbox relay, Kafka consumer base, integration-event interface, upcaster pattern
+- `+` Extract `shared/` module: middleware chain, outbox relay, Kafka consumer base, integration-event interface, upcaster pattern
-- Replace counter-based domain ID generator with UUID/ULID (current impl breaks with >1 replica)
+- `+` Replace counter-based domain ID generator with UUID/ULID (current impl breaks with >1 replica)
+- Consumer contract testing

 ### Deployment & infrastructure